aerospike/aerospike-backup-service/README.md

 If no retention policy is specified, the system defaults to retaining all full and incremental backups, the same as the `KeepAll` value in older versions.

 After each successfull full backup, all existing backups are scanned to count full and incremental backups.
-Service then removes older full backups and their associated incrementals as needed to retain only the last `full` backups and incremental backups for the most recent `incemental` backups.
+ABS then removes older full backups and their associated incremental backups as needed to retain only the last `full` backups and incremental backups for the most recent `incemental` backups.

 ## New API functions (v2 → v3):